 Borrow a Cup from a Friend

 The point of establishing the nitrogen cycle is to establish good bacteria within the aquarium system.
-This “Good Bacteria” is what breaks down the bad nitrites into the more manageable nitrates.
-It also starts a process called Denitrification.
-In deeper, compacted substrates and other areas of zero oxygen (sometimes in the filter or under at least 2 inches of good aquarium gravel) anaerobic bacteria strip nitrate of its oxygen atoms and release nitrogen gas (N2) in the process.
+This “good bacteria” is what breaks down the bad nitrites into the more manageable nitrates.
+It also starts a process called denitrification.
+In deeper, compacted substrates and other areas of zero oxygen (sometimes in the filter or under at least two inches of good aquarium gravel) anaerobic bacteria strip nitrate of its oxygen atoms and release nitrogen gas (N2) in the process.
 The N2 is then consumed by live plants.

 When you start a new aquarium, ask a friend with a healthy, well-established aquarium for a cup of gravel from deep on the bottom of the substrate.
 Yes, this looks very dirty.
 But it is full of anaerobic bacteria, that which we discussed above.
-One small cup (unwashed) put on the very bottom of your new aquarium and then covered with at least 2 inches of new aquarium gravel and filled with aged water (see tip #3) and you will cycle your aquarium in less than 3 weeks as opposed to 3 or 4 months the traditional way.
+One small cup (unwashed) put on the very bottom of your new aquarium and then covered with at least two inches of new aquarium gravel and filled with aged water (see the third tip below) and you will cycle your aquarium in less than three weeks as opposed to three or four months the traditional way.

 Always Have Live Plants to Improve Nitrogen Cycle Effectiveness

-Live plants make aquariums healthier, allow you to have larger populations of fish, give your fish something to snack on, something to hide in and improve the beauty of any aquarium.
-More importantly, they consume Nitrogen and exhale Oxygen!
+Live plants make aquariums healthier, allow you to have larger populations of fish, give your fish something to snack on and hide in, and improve the beauty of any aquarium.
+More importantly, they consume nitrogen and exhale oxygen.

 One of the key roles played by water plants in nature as well as in your aquarium is in the nitrogen cycle.
 The fish’s waste, in the form of ammonia, is broken down by beneficial bacteria first to less toxic nitrite and then to nitrate.

-High nitrate levels are not recommended and occur even after the Nitrogen Cycle has been established.
-In order to reduce the amount and frequency of water changes nature gives us live plants.
-Not only do the plants “breath” the N2 and exhale Oxygen as explained above, live aquarium plants also consume nitrate as fertilizer to assist growth, which reduces the nitrates in the water, makes the plants bigger, so they “breath” more N2, exhale even more Oxygen and eat even more nitrate!
+High nitrate levels are not recommended and occur even after the nitrogen cycle has been established.
+To reduce the amount and frequency of water changes nature gives us live plants.
+Not only do the plants “breath” the N2 and exhale oxygen as explained above, but live aquarium plants also consume nitrate as fertilizer to assist growth, which reduces the nitrates in the water, makes the plants bigger, so they “breath” more N2, exhale even more oxygen and eat even more nitrate.

 Proper Preparation of Water for Water Changes

-This is the most simple tip of all, no chemicals, no wild apparatus, though there are many chemicals and devices that are needed for Discus and other specialized varieties of fish.
+This is the most simple tip of all, no chemicals, no wild apparatus, though many chemicals and devices are needed for Discus and other specialized varieties of fish.
 But for a good, well-established community aquarium do the following:

-- Acquire 1 or 2 empty 5-gallon water jugs
+- Acquire one or two empty five-gallon water jugs

-- Let the uncovered jug or jugs of water sit for at least 48 hours, but up to 2 weeks are ok. (longer than 2 weeks and the water could go stagnant, or become stale)
+- Let the uncovered jug or jugs of water sit for at least 48 hours, but up to two weeks are ok.
+(Longer than two weeks and the water could go stagnant, or become stale.)

-- Drain out no more than 25% if your aquariums water and replace it directly from the “aged” jugs.
-When I refer to aged water, this is what I refer to, tap water aged 48 or more hours.
+- Drain out no more than 25 percent of your aquarium's water and replace it directly from the “aged” jugs.
+"Aged water" means tap water aged 48 or more hours.